How to Make WWWow with

 Magento is a resource-intensive choice, so it needs a powerful hosting platform, especially with high traffic and numerous products, but the software offers an optimized and unique solution that uses caching to improve performance.

 Shopify is more lightweight and operates smoothly in any environment.
 It is also ready for a higher number of products, operating on the same hardware as Magento.
-On the other hand, you have to use Shopify hosting and not an external provider who might offer better parameters.
+On the other hand, you have to use Shopify hosting and not an external provider that might offer better parameters.

 Alternatively, as we mentioned before, you can benefit from the headless approach to Shopify, which gives you the possibility of hosting your store outside the eCommerce giant’s infrastructure.